10.9 Solar Thermal Energy

 Learning Objectives – By the end of this chapter, you should be able to do the following.

-All solar energy is the result of nuclear reactions that occur in the core 150,000,000 kilometers away.
+All solar energy is the result of nuclear reactions that occur in the core of the sun 150,000,000 kilometers away.
 Humans have used solar energy for thousands of years to dry meat and grains.

 You may have experimented with passive solar thermal energy in elementary school by making a hotdog cooker or solar oven.
-Though larger, the utility-scale versions of these are similar.
-In concentrated solar power plants, because there is a store of heated material, the plants can continue to generate electricity for many hours after the sun goes down.
+Though much larger, the utility-scale versions of these are similar.
+In modern commercial concentrated solar power plants, the heat is stored so that the power plants can continue to generate electricity for many hours after the sun goes down.
 LINK

 Advantages of Solar Thermal